-Complaints against school staff (except the Principal) should be made in the first instance, to Mr Andrew Davis (the Principal) via the school office.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Principal should be addressed to Mrs Margaret Turgoose (the Chair of Governors), and sent in via the Clerk to the Governors.
+Complaints that involve or are about the Headteacher should be addressed to the Chair of Governors, and sent in via the Governance Profession.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing board should be addressed to Michaela Savage (the Clerk to the Governing Board) via the Gipsy Lane site.
+Complaints about the Chair of Governors, any individual governor or the whole governing board should be addressed to the Governance Professional via the Gipsy Lane site.
 Please mark them as Private and Confidential.